QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 #### GPG commit signature

 You can set up GPG keys to sign your commits.
-Anyone knowing your email can usurp your identity; however, by signing commits, it increases the likeliness that you were the one that created the commit.
+Anyone knowing your email can usurp your identity; however, signing commits increases the likelihood that you were the one who created the commit.

 * [GitHub tutorial](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/generating-a-new-gpg-key)